mikelehu/NbodyIRKGL16.jl/README.md

     - if adaptive=true, dt is a constant and specifies the tolerance (Dtau=dt)
     - if adaptive=false, dt is the step size for the integration

-- save_on: specifies whether intermediate solutions are saved (default is true)
+- save_everystep: specifies whether intermediate solutions are saved (default is true)
 - adaptive =true (adaptive timestepping); =false (fixed timestepping)
 - maxiters: maximum number of iterations before stopping